 New Standards and What You Should Be On The Look Out For

-The standards will require that a minimum of 8 samples be taken.
-There will be training requirements for sample takers and no sampling to done by companies that do remediation work to avoid conflict of interest.
+A minimum of one sample is to be taken from every high use area.
+There are training requirements for sample takers and no sampling to done by companies that do remediation work to avoid conflict of interest.